nwang783/mama-bear/README.md

 # 🐻 Mama Bear Learning

-A free educational platform for moms to create interactive learning games for their children.
+A free educational platform for teaching children financial literacy through interactive games.

 ## Overview

 Mama Bear Learning is a hackathon project that allows parents to upload educational content and transform it into engaging 2D games.
-Children can explore different villages, each focused on a specific subject area:
+Children can explore different villages, each focused on a specific aspect of financial literacy:

-- 📚 **Reading Village** - Literacy and reading comprehension
+- 💼 **Earning Village** - Learn about earning money through work and entrepreneurship
-- 🔢 **Math Village** - Mathematics and problem-solving
+- 🏦 **Saving Village** - Understand saving, goals, and growing your money
-- 💰 **Finance Village** - Financial literacy and money management
+- 🛒 **Spending Village** - Make smart spending choices and budget wisely

 ## Tech Stack